lll-phill-lll/codes/Matrix_class/README.md

 - operator "+" for two matrices,
 - operator "+=" for matrices,
 - operators "*" and "*=" for matrices,
-- operator "(i, j)", return value is i, j element of matrix (const and non const),
+- operator "(i, j)", returns value is i, j element of matrix (const and non const),
 - operator "*" and "*=", for scalar element of other template,
 - method "transpose", which transposes "this" matrix and changes it,
-- method "transposed", which is const, it  only returns transposed matrix,
+- method "transposed", which is const, it returns transposed matrix,
-- also it is printable with std::cout, operator "<<" difined.
+- also class objects are printable with std::cout, operator "<<" difined.

 Future improvements:
 -------------------